eirki/multilevel-analytics/README.md

 - Figuring out the Eurostat API and write a downloader which takes datasets codes as input and downloads the data.
 - Inspect the data from the European Social Survey to see if it can be joined with Eurostat data on the regional level (it can).
 - Move ad-hoc code into formal DAGs, with concrete steps for data quality checks.
-- Create SQL database schemas for the data.
+- Create SQL database schemas for the data, using local Postgres database for testing.
 - Provision AWS services (S3 and Redshift), and implement tasks to move downloaded data into the cloud.

 ## Purpose